refola/flat-lang/README.md

-flat-lang is an unindented "one line at a time" imperative programming language built as an experiment in making an "unstructured" language with even less syntax than Lisps, just to see how far I can get and how quickly.
+flat-lang is an unindented "one line at a time" imperative programming language built as an experiment in making an "unstructured" language with even less syntax than Lisps. my goal is to see how far I can get and how quickly, while making a borderline-uselessly simple language, as a sort of personal "worst effort" at trying to make programming language stuff.

 # syntax